What’s on the dinner menu when you hit the beach in summer? Yep, you bet it’s fish and chips for 9 out of 10 of us!

 Port Campbell Bay is heaven on a summer’s day and you’ll love that you literally step off the sand and over the road to grab your dinner and bring it back!
 The fish and chip game is high stakes here with a quick turnaround and clearly many local fans.

-Grab a table overlooking the bay or find a spot on the grassy Port Campbell foreshore, or you can’t go past the lawn area to the south of the Norfolk pines overlooking Port Campbell Jetty and for something completely different.
+Grab a table overlooking the bay or find a spot on the grassy Port Campbell foreshore, or you can’t go past the lawn area to the south of the Norfolk pines overlooking Port Campbell Jetty.